apache/shardingsphere/document/current/content/quick-start/_index.en.md

 chapter = true
 +++

-User can take a glance at ShardingSphere for quick start.
+In shortest time, this chapter provides users with a simplest quick start.